Skip to main content

 Meeting the Financial Aid Needs of Our Students

-Once you submit an application to RUSH College of Nursing, we strongly encourage you to complete the FAFSA and RUSH University Institutional Aid forms.
-This will help the Office of Financial Aid provide a more timely completion of your financial aid package should you be accepted.
-A range of resources, grants, scholarships, and loans, are available at RUSH to help you pay for your education.
+Once you apply to Rush College of Nursing, we encourage you to complete the FAFSA and Rush University Institutional Aid forms.
+This will help the Office of Financial Aid provide timely completion of your financial aid package should you be accepted.
+A range of resources, grants, scholarships, and loans are available at Rush to help you pay for your education.
 A student’s package is determined by level of need or other criteria as required by a specific grant or scholarship.

-RUSH College of Nursing also understands the importance of preparing nurse clinicians who reflect the populations for which we care and the need to provide financial assistance to help our students meet their goals.
-The College of Nursing has dedicated merit scholarships for diverse and underrepresented students in nursing.
-We encourage diverse applicants in all degree programs to simply apply for financial aid.
-Additional need based scholarships may be available for qualified applicants through the Office of Financial Aid.
+Rush College of Nursing understands the importance of preparing nurse clinicians who reflect the populations for which we care and the need to provide financial assistance to help our students meet their goals.
+The College of Nursing has dedicated merit scholarships for individuals interested in serving underrepresented individuals and advancing health equity.
+We encourage applicants in all degree programs to simply apply for financial aid.

 If you have questions about the financial aid process, please refer to the Office of Financial Aid website